Participation in International Engineering Organisations

 Our MRAs may be able to help you if you have been Chartered with another engineering organisation and wish to transfer your Chartered status to Engineers Australia.

-Please note: As a condition under the agreement, formal academic qualifications must be acceptable to both bodies in accordance with the Washington, or Sydney Accord.
+Please note: As a condition under the agreement, formal academic qualifications must be acceptable to both bodies in accordance with the Washington, Sydney or Dublin Accords.
 Where academic qualifications are not acceptable under this agreement the applicant may be asked to submit a Competency Demonstration Report for assessment.

 List of organisations